Solar Policy and Legislation

 Department of Energy Resources

 DOER has developed a new solar incentive program to succeed the SREC II program.
-The new program is called SMART and the draft regulations have been released.
+The new program is called SMART and the regulations have been finalized.
 You can learn more about the SMART program here.
-Public comments will be accepted through July 11th.
-MassSolar and several others have raised concerns about the ability of the proposed program to ensure continued development of low income and community shared solar projects.
+During the public comment process, MassSolar and several others have raised concerns about the ability of the proposed program to ensure continued development of low income and community shared solar projects.
 Those comments were not adequately addressed in the final regulations.

-DOER has also issued emergency regulations to extend the SREC II program while it develops the new program.
+In the meantime, DOER has also issued emergency regulations to extend the SREC II program while the process at the DPU is on-going.
 Watch this space for further updates and opportunities to participate.

 Board of Building Regulation and Standards